i-RIC/solver_dev_manual/source/06/03/iric_geo_riversurvey_read_altitudecount.rst

 iric_geo_riversurvey_read_altitudecount
 =========================================

--  Reads the number of altitude data of the crosssection
+Reads the number of altitude data of the crosssection.

 Format (FORTRAN)
 ------------------